profile picture

 English Spanish

-When buying a house, a 20% down payment is typically the standard.
-The lender's liability is usually only the remainder between the home value and the sum outstanding on the loan, so the 20% adds a nice buffer against the expenses of foreclosure, reselling the home, and typical value fluctuations in the event a purchaser doesn't pay.
+A 20% down payment is usually the standard when getting a mortgage.
+The lender's liability is oftentimes only the difference between the home value and the sum outstanding on the loan, so the 20% adds a nice buffer against the charges of foreclosure, reselling the home, and natural value changes in the event a purchaser defaults.

-The market was accepting down payments down to 10, 5 and even 0 percent in the peak of last decade's mortgage boom.
-A lender is able to manage the added risk of the minimal down payment with Private Mortgage Insurance or PMI.
-This supplemental policy guards the lender if a borrower is unable to pay on the loan and the value of the property is lower than the balance of the loan.
+During the recent mortgage boom of the last decade, it was widespread to see lenders taking down payments of 10, 5 or sometimes 0 percent.
+A lender is able to endure the additional risk of the small down payment with Private Mortgage Insurance or PMI.
+This added policy guards the lender if a borrower defaults on the loan and the worth of the home is lower than what is owed on the loan.

-Since the $40-$50 a month per $100,000 borrowed is compiled into the mortgage payment and frequently isn't even tax deductible, PMI is costly to a borrower.
-It's profitable for the lender because they secure the money, and they get the money if the borrower doesn't pay, unlike a piggyback loan where the lender consumes all the costs.
+PMI can be expensive to a borrower on the grounds that the $40-$50 a month per $100,000 borrowed is compiled into the mortgage payment and many times isn't even tax deductible.
+Different from a piggyback loan where the lender takes in all the losses, PMI is beneficial for the lender because they obtain the money, and they get the money if the borrower defaults.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-With the utilization of The Homeowners Protection Act of 1998, on nearly all loans lenders are forced to automatically terminate the PMI when the principal balance of the loan equals 78 percent of the initial loan amount.
-Savvy homeowners can get off the hook beforehand.
-The law states that, upon request of the homeowner, the PMI must be released when the principal amount equals just 80 percent.
+With the employment of The Homeowners Protection Act of 1998, on most loans lenders are required to automatically cease the PMI when the principal balance of the loan reaches 78 percent of the beginning loan amount.
+The law promises that, upon request of the homeowner, the PMI must be dropped when the principal amount reaches only 80 percent.
+So, acute home owners can get off the hook ahead of time.

-It can take many years to arrive at the point where the principal is only 20% of the initial amount borrowed, so it's necessary to know how your home has appreciated in value.
-After all, any appreciation you've acquired over the years counts towards abolishing PMI.
-So what's the reason for paying it after your loan balance has dropped below the 80% threshold?
-Despite the fact that nationwide trends signify declining home values, understand that real estate is local.
-Your neighborhood might not be adopting the national trends and/or your home might have acquired equity before things cooled off.
+Since it can take countless years to reach the point where the principal is just 20% of the initial amount borrowed, it's necessary to know how your home has increased in value.
+After all, any appreciation you've obtained over time counts towards abolishing PMI.
+So why pay it after the balance of your loan has fallen below the 80% threshold?
+Even when nationwide trends forecast falling home values, realize that real estate is local.
+Your neighborhood may not be adhering to the national trends and/or your home might have acquired equity before things settled down.

-The difficult thing for most homeowners to know is just when their home's equity goes over the 20% point.
-A certified, licensed real estate appraiser can definitely help.
-It is an appraiser's job to keep up with the market dynamics of their area.
-At Barnes Appraisal Company, we're experts at analyzing value trends in Lawton, Comanche County and surrounding areas, and we know when property values have risen or declined.
-Faced with figures from an appraiser, the mortgage company will often drop the PMI with little trouble.
-At which time, the homeowner can enjoy the savings from that point on.
+The toughest thing for many home owners to understand is just when their home's equity rises above the 20% point.
+An accredited, licensed real estate appraiser can definitely help.
+As appraisers, it's our job to know the market dynamics of our area.
+At Barnes Appraisal Company, we know when property values have risen or declined.
+We're experts at recognizing value trends in Lawton, Comanche County and surrounding areas.
+When faced with information from an appraiser, the mortgage company will most often remove the PMI with little effort.
+At which time, the homeowner can relish the savings from that point on.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: